Entry requirements (Home)

 - Provides rigorous training in postgraduate research skills that will enable you to pursue further postgraduate study at doctoral level

 An integral part of this MA programme is the year-long Research Methods module.
-This module introduces you to important methodological approaches pertinent to the study of mass communications (such as different forms of textual analysis and audience research) and provides you with a grounding in key skills required for study at Masters level.
+This module introduces you to important methodological approaches pertinent to the study of mass communications and provides you with a grounding in key skills required for study at masters level.

-In addition you will study Theories, Concepts and Debates in Mass Communications.
-This looks at enduring issues such as the impact of mass media (within advertising, radio, print propaganda and TV broadcasting) on audiences.
+In addition you will study Theories, Concepts and Debates in Mass Communications which looks at enduring issues such as the impact of mass media (within advertising, radio, print propaganda and TV broadcasting) on audiences.

-New Media: Policy and Practice requires you to analyse contemporary media policies and consider the potential future direction of national and international media regulation.
+You will study the quickly evolving area of new media by analysing contemporary media policies and considering the potential future direction of national and international media regulation.
 You will also put your knowledge of the contemporary media landscape into practice through the construction of a portfolio of digital writing, which requires you to reflect on the process of online communication in different international contexts.

-Finally, your Dissertation study involves original research and enables you to incorporate reflections on your own professional practice (either in a work placement or existing employment) if you so wish.
+Finally, your Dissertation study involves original research and enables you to incorporate reflections on your own professional practice, either through conducting a work placement or by utilising opportunities within your existing employment if you so wish.

 Information for international students

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.

 Students must also demonstrate a proficiency in communicating through English, for example via an IELTS tests or equivalent.

 Please note: UK visa restrictions mean that international students are only permitted to study on a full-time basis.